 How we work with our partners

-Over the past decade, the Kering Foundation has built a strategy focusing on impact.
+Over the past 15 years, the Kering Foundation has built a strategy focusing on impact.
 By working in close collaboration with a limited number of partners in six specific countries, we aim to support evidence-based programs, integrating in-depth monitoring and evaluation to track progress and demonstrate relevance and efficiency.
 Ultimately, the Foundation looks at engaging other philanthropic actors on essential and change-making programs.

 BUILDING EVERY PARTNERSHIP INTO LASTING CHANGE